 We are surrounded by loss of some type but how do we process it, mourn it, even celebrate and honor it?
 In this live virtual workshop we will explore the life of elegies as a poetic form in today's time.
 By looking at and discussing classical and contemporary elegies (mostly contemporary), you will be guided into writing your own.

-Over our two classes, we will discuss:
+Over our two hours, we will discuss:

 Use and purpose of traditional elegies